finbourne/scheduler-job-example-python/README.md

 ### 5. Adding LUSID login credentials

 As part of the job setup, you'll want to add environment variables with your login credentials.
-This is what the scheduler will use to authenticate and call the APIs with.
+This is what the scheduler will use to authenticate and call the APIs.

 See the [Authenticating to the LUSID Python SDK using environment variables](https://support.lusid.com/knowledgebase/article/KA-01645/#create-job) section.